 Rural Design operates its office in Kaiwaka on the Worsfold Farm.
 Since starting out with Rural Design, original founder Bill Worsfold has been involved from the design and planning process through to implementation of the largest re-vegetation projects in New Zealand.
 Bill's sons Heath and Eden are now Directors of Rural Design 1984 Limited; they both have significant experience working with large subdivision developments, small block advisory, local land use advisory and support to farmers, private landowners and Iwi in the Upper North Island regions.
 Work continues to grow strongly to this day and Rural Design is now able to support members of the family and employees from the local community.
 Rural Design has installed a large-scale native plant nursery on the farm with the ability to produce in excess of one million plants annually.

-Over the last three years Rural Design has worked with the aid of the Game Bird Habitat Trust to establish wetland plantings and habitat for fauna.
+Over the last four years Rural Design has worked with the aid of the Game Bird Habitat Trust to establish wetland plantings and habitat for fauna.
 This has proved a major success.

 Throughout the history and development of Rural Design 1984 Limited, the family farm has remained a central working implementation model and provides examples of how integrated catchment management and multiple income streams can be achieved on agricultural farmland.
 Large areas of the farm wetlands, existing indigenous bush, planted erosion prone areas and catchment drainage channels have been fenced and re-vegetated with native and exotic vegetation and forestry in concord with a highly successful and productive agricultural unit.
 Volcanic eruption soil deposits have been utilised for the home gardens and orchard areas.

 For the majority of the time, the farm was run as a dairy unit with approximately 250 cows at its peak with beef to supplement the farm topography.
-Ten years ago with market uncertainty, low milk prices and poor soil type not conducive to heavy cloven animals in winter months, Bill Worsfold decided to retire from dairying and turn to beef fattening and dairy grazing while continuing to concentrate on Rural Design as a business.
+In 2003 with market uncertainty, low milk prices and poor soil type not conducive to heavy cloven animals in winter months, Bill Worsfold decided to retire from dairying and turn to beef fattening and dairy grazing while continuing to concentrate on Rural Design as a business.